vijay-b-mani/PythonLearning/README.md

 # PythonLearning

-Has documents for python design patterns and data structures. and refresh the ooo concepts .. happy learning.
+This repo has documents for python design patterns and data structures. and refresh the ooo concepts .. happy learning.